himpan1998/Order-Management-System/README.md

 # Task: Order-Manangement-System

 # Description
-There are 3 main entities/tables.
-1.tbl_order_masters,
-2.tbl_service_masters &
-3.tbl_order_service_mappings.
+Our database contais three main entities or tables as follows:

-- The table tbl_order_masters has field 'totalFee'.
+- tbl_order_masters: This table has mainly contains field 'totalFee'.
-- The table tbl_service_masters has field 'name'. and
+- tbl_service_masters: This table has mainly contains field 'name'.
-- The table tbl_order_service_mappings has filed 'orderId','serviceId'.
+- tbl_order_service_mappings: This table has  mainly contains filed 'orderId' & 'serviceId'.

-- we have perform following operations on services and orders: Create, Update, GetAll, GetById and Delete.
+- We have perform following operations on orders and services such as:
+ - GetAll
+ - GetById
+ - Create
+ - Update
+ - Delete.

-I have used NodeJs  as a Server Enviroment with ExpressJs as a Framework to create APIs.
+- I have used NodeJs  as a Server Enviroment with ExpressJs as a Framework to create APIs.
 Have used Relational Database:MySQL as a database to manage the data of orders and services.

 # Language Used:
   - javaScript.